-Investment property, which is property held to earn rentals and/or for capital appreciation together with the trading premises of the Society are stated at their fair value at the reporting date.
+Investment property, which is property held to earn rentals and/or for capital appreciation are stated at their fair value at the reporting date.
 Gains or losses arising from changes in the fair value of investment property are included in profit or loss for the period in which they arise.

-An external independent valuer, having appropriate recognised professional qualifications and current experience of the location and type of property being valued, values the Society's property annually.
+An external independent valuer, having appropriate recognised professional qualifications and current experience of the location and type of property being valued, values the Society's investment properties at least every three years.
 Fair values are based on market values.
 Market values are the estimated amount for which a property could be exchanged on the date of the valuation between a willing buyer and a willing seller in an arm's length transaction after proper marketing.

 Where current prices cannot be established by reference to an active market, valuations are prepared by considering the aggregate of the estimated net cash flows to be received from renting the property.
-A yield that recognises the specific risks inherent in the net cash flows is then applied to the net annual rental cash flows to determine the value
+A yield that recognises the specific risks inherent in the net cash flows is then applied to the net annual rental cash flows to determine the value.